crowdcomms/frontend-coding-challenge/README.md

 ## Introduction

 You have been tasked with creating a new feature for our events app using the latest version of Angular.
 The feature will let users view speakers in the app.
 It will consist of two views, a list view and a details view.
 You can use any other framework you like to help with styling etc..
-The app should be architectured in way that will scale to a large enterpise sized app.
+The app should be architectured (specifically the folder structrure) in way that will scale to a large enterpise sized app.

 Note: This is purely for testing purposes and the feature will not be used by us in any form.